Plumsail/documents-docs/source/user-guide/processes/examples/generate-contracts-from-airtable-in-zapier.rst

 Create Zap
 ~~~~~~~~~~~~
-Zap is an automated connection between web services in Zapier.
+Zap is a workflow that connects apps together to perform tasks automatically.
 You can create it from scratch following the steps explained below.